 Use OAuth/OIDC to Authenticate to Confluent Cloud

-OAuth 2.0 is the authorization framework, while OpenID Connect (OIDC) is an identity layer built on top of OAuth 2.0.
-Confluent Cloud supports both OAuth 2.0 and OIDC protocols, providing flexible authentication options for your applications.
+Confluent supports OAuth 2.0 for the authorization framework and OpenID Connect (OIDC) as the identity layer built on top of OAuth 2.0.

 For information about other authentication methods, see authentication overview.